CSP Navigation Bar

 Within each CSP classroom, you will also find:

 Opportunities for children to learn in a positive classroom environment that embraces Charlotte Mason techniques, including hands-on experiential learning and narration.
 Socratic discussions and principles based upon the Trivium guide the lessons and interactions.
-With one full day class for 1st – 6th grade and two half-days for Kindergarten, home-educating families find that the Cottage School Program complements their busy schedule.
+With one full day class for 1st – 6th grade and two half-days for , home-educating families find that the Cottage School Program complements their busy schedule.

 CSP offers community-networking opportunities:

 K-6 students participate in grade-level field trips and all-school Field Day, and families are invited to attend extracurricular activities such as our annual music concerts, the Family Talent Show, the Art Show, and our end-of-year CSP gathering (off campus).
-Students in grades 3-6 also have the opportunity to join our art and music enrichment programs outside of school hours.
+Students in grades 3-6 also join our art and music enrichment programs outside of school hours.
 CSP strives to provide an array of opportunities for homeschool families to experience community and network with each other.

 CSP class schedules: